Spring Lake Recreation and Senior Center

 Walking

-The weather is fine for getting out and walking on our 1/4 mile paved walking trail just outside our doors.
+The weather is fine for getting out and walking on our 1/4-mile paved walking trail just outside our doors.
 Grab a friend or go solo.
 It's a great way to clear your mind and get your daily steps in.
+During the colder months, walking indoors in the gymnasium is also an option from 9 am-12 noon.
+You do need to sign in at both office areas, be a registered member with an updated registration on file and have the proper rubber soled walking shoes on to use the gym when you come inside to walk.

 Special Events